c4arl0s/RysGitTutorial/README.md

 	mail = mary.example@icloud.com
 ```

-Use a text editor to open up the file called *+config** in the **.git** directory of Mary's project (you may  need to enable hidden files to see .git).
+Use a text editor to open up the file called **config** in the **.git** directory of Mary's project (you may  need to enable hidden files to see .git).
 This is where local configurations are stored, and we see Mary's information at the bottom of the file.
 Note that this overrides the global configuration that we set in **The basics**

 # 	* [Start Mary's Day (Mary)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)